mtolly/onyx/README.md

 My transcriptions (*not* the compositions) are freely licensed under [Creative Commons Attribution-ShareAlike](http://creativecommons.org/licenses/by-sa/4.0/).
 All compositions are the property of the original artists.

+Other authors' work hosted here is *not* necessarily licensed as such;
+please contact them if you want permission to redistribute or repackage charts.

 Most of my code related to this project is licensed under the [GNU LGPL](https://www.gnu.org/licenses/lgpl.html), including any compatible code whose license is not stated.
 Some code (including anything linked to [X360](https://github.com/mtolly/X360)) is licensed under the [GNU GPL](https://www.gnu.org/licenses/gpl.html).